zebi-wouldik/CS-bind-visualiser/README.md

 # CS-bind-visualiser
-Visualise and edit your CS keybinds
+Visualize, compare and edit your CS keybinds alongside the commands